yurisuika/Zehn/README.md

 #### Things of Note
 The library games list sidebar automatically collapses when the library window is not in focus for a more pleasant view.
 This may be replaced by an injected button later on to improve performance/be less annoying.

 If things crash because of the class moving, press F5 to refresh the client (this may require dev mode).
-This will hopefully be resolved soon.
-I believe it has to do with the downloads progress.

 #### To-Do
 - Most things on the overlay